essif-lab/framework/docs/terms/data-discloser.md

 typeid: data-discloser
 stage: draft
 hoverText: "Data Discloser: a functional component that is capable of disclosing data to (Agents of) other Parties, e.g. in the form of Credentials."
-glossaryText: "a functional component that is capable of disclosing data to (Agents of) other %Parties%, e.g. in the form of %Credentials%."
+glossaryText: "a functional component that is capable of disclosing data to (Agents of) other %%parties|party%%, e.g. in the form of %%credentials|credential%%."
 ---

 ### Short Description